More Americans went to the library last year than to the movies, a new Gallup poll finds - Local News 8

 Who says libraries are dying?

-Last year, Americans visited the library more than they went to the movies, live sporting events, museums, concerts, amusement parks and casinos, among other activities, according to a Gallup poll released last week.
+Last year, Americans visited the library more than they went to the movies, live sporting events, museums, concerts, amusement parks and casinos, among other activities, according to a Gallup poll released.

 US adults reported taking 10.5 trips to the library on average in 2019, the poll found — about twice as many times as they went to the movies.
 They went to live music or theatrical events and national or historic parks roughly four times last year, and visited museums and casinos about 2.5 times.
 Trips to amusement parks and zoos were the least common activities on the list.